TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

     make

-If a recompilation is needed please use:
+If a recompilation is needed please use to purge all compiled files:

     make clean

-## Parameters

-It is possible to tweaks different parameters for both methods.
-To change parameters of SMMB ACO method use [parameters.txt](smmb_aco/parameters/parameters.txt) localized in smmb_aco/parameters.
-This file is commented allowing an easy setup for particular needs.
-If some tweaks are needed for VNS method, please modify vns/parameters/parameters.txt.
-Please note that a particular section has been included in associated project report about some parameters and their effects.

 ## Generate a naive data set

 This project is provided with a tool to generate some naive data set.
-This tool follows a logistic regression and produce a data set of given sizes with a given number of causal SNPs.
+This tool fit with a logistic regression and produce a data set of given sizes with a given number of causal SNPs.
 This operation is performed by simu_naive.py.

 ### Prerequisite, generation of right virtual environment

+These steps are done if installation_of_project.sh was used.

 Some packages are required to run this tool.
-List of them is provided with version in environment.yml file.
+List of them is provided with needed version in environment.yml or environment.txt file.
 In order to generate a virtual environment where simu_naive.py can be executed please follow next steps.

 For this step conda is needed, please follow instructions from anaconda documentation to get it installed.
 If conda is installed please execute this line to generate an environment called projet_c: